LukaszMarciszewski1/Trellify/README.md

 # Task Manager With MERN Stack

-#### This is a work in progress.
+#### This work is in progress.
 I am using this project to get some practical experience and further develop my knowledge and understanding of TypeScript applications using Front End frameworks

 ## Demo
 👉  https://print-control-m.netlify.app/